Nick Senzel Player Props: Reds vs. White Sox

-After batting .424 with a double, three home runs, four walks and 10 RBI in his past 10 games, Nick Senzel and the Cincinnati Reds face the Chicago White Sox (who will hand the ball to Lance Lynn) at 6:40 PM ET on Friday.
+The Cincinnati Reds, including Nick Senzel and his .676 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starting pitcher Mike Clevinger and the Chicago White Sox at Great American Ball Park, Saturday at 6:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Padres.
+He had a one-hit showing in his previous game (1-for-4) against the White Sox.

 Nick Senzel Game Info & Props vs. the White Sox